euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 SfePy (Simple Finite Elements in Python) is a multi-platform (Linux, Mac OS X, Windows) software released under the New BSD license, see http://sfepy.org.
 It implements one of the standard ways of discretizing partial differential equations (PDEs) which is the finite element method (FEM) [R1]_.

-The software can be used as a
+So far, SfePy has been employed for modelling in materials science, including, for example, multiscale biomechanical modelling (bone, muscle tissue with blood perfusion) [R2]_, [R3]_, [R4]_, [R5]_, [R6]_, [R7]_, computation of acoustic transmission coefficients across an interface of arbitrary microstructure geometry [R8]_, computation of phononic band gaps [R9]_, [R10]_, finite element formulation of Schroedinger equation [R11]_, and other applications, see also Figure :ref:`gallery`.
+The software can be used as

-- collection of modules (a library) for building custom or domain-specific applications,
+- a collection of modules (a library) for building custom or domain-specific applications,
-- highly configurable "black box" PDE solver with problem description files in Python.
+- a highly configurable "black box" PDE solver with problem description files in Python.

 In this paper we focus on illustrating the former use by using a particular example.
 All examples presented below were tested to work with the version